Bixilon/Minosoft/ReadMe.md

 ## Releases and beta
 We are almost ready to release a beta once !8 is merged.

+## Compiling and running
+1. Install Maven and java 15 (On Ubuntu based distributions: `sudo apt install maven openjdk-15-jdk`)
+2. Clone this repo (`git clone https://gitlab.bixilon.de/bixilon/minosoft.git`)
+3. Change directory (`cd minosoft`)
+4. Checkout the branch (`git checkout <branch>`).
+Probably `render`
+5. Run Minosoft with `mvn javafx:run`.
+If any errors occur, feel free to open an issue.
+In this early stage it might be helpful to delete the app data folder (only of minosoft).

 This readme is work in progress, things may change over time.